 Philosophy & Religious Studies

 Philosophy and Religious Studies courses invite students to ponder the meaning of life and their place in the larger world.
-The philosophy department is fundamentally inquisitive, interactive, and critical in nature, drawing on a rich heritage of religious and philosophical thoughts from around the world and down through time.
+Study of philosophy is fundamentally inquisitive, interactive, and critical in nature, drawing on a rich heritage of religious and philosophical thoughts from around the world and down through time.
 Courses hone skills such as the ability to think critically, clarify ideas, think independently, and organize and deliver a point of view.
 Subject matter tends tend to be both personal and universal.